VacationIdea Logo

 Urban escape at Edgewater Beach

 Edgewater was energy and ease.
-Just minutes from downtown Cleveland, it felt like the city’s front porch—with people picnicking, paddleboarding, and soaking up sunshine.
+Just minutes from downtown Cleveland, it felt like the city’s front porch.
+The smell of charcoal and sunscreen hung in the air.
+People were picnicking, paddleboarding, and soaking up sunshine.
 I remember thinking, “This is what balance looks like.”
 You could see the skyline behind you and the full sweep of the lake ahead.

-What I Loved Most: Walking the promenade at golden hour, live music playing nearby, and the scent of BBQ drifting through the air.
+What I Loved Most: Walking along the promenade at golden hour.
+I heard live music playing nearby.

 My Highlights?
 Tacos and fries from Edgewater Beach House, eaten at a picnic table with views that stretched into forever.